Saturn59000/Forklift-Project/README.md

-﻿# Forklift-Project
+﻿# Forklift Project for ELEX4699

+# Background
-This is a raspberry-pi opencv-based project for BCIT's ELEX 4699 electrical system design course.
+This is a project repository for BCIT's ELEX 4699 electrical system design course.
+The code in this repository is raspberry-pi and opencv-based.

-The given challenge was to sort as many 40mm x 40mm 3D printed packages as possible with a robot forklift, automatically using opencv and ArUco markers, aswell as manually while controlling over the network.
-The sorting must be done in under two and a half minutes and each box sorted contributes to the final grade of the class.

-This code controls a mini forklift designed by our team, and our first goal is to get the forklift to sort a box automatically within two and a half minutes.
-We then hope to optimize this to be able to sort multiple packages within this timeframe.

-Enjoy!
+# Problem
+The given challenge was for each 2 team group to sort small 3D printed packages from one side of a 46in x 46in arena to the other using a robot.
+The design of the robot was left completely up to the team, with the only constraint being that the robot must fit into a 8in x 7in sqare in the beginning.
+Light sensors were used to monitor if the robot exceeded this limit.
+The robot can be ran manually or autonomously and had 2.5 minutes to sort as many of these packages as possible.

+# Our Design